danbev/learning-assembly/README.md

 ### Call Frame Information (cfi)
 This is a GNU AS extension to manage call frames.
 I some cases a function prologue and epilog are added to the functions stack.
-In these cases a debugger , for exception handling, or perhaps a performance tool will be able to unwind stack frames, that is be able to find where the call frame for the current function is, and also be able to go up/down the call stack.
+In these cases a debugger , or exception handling, or perhaps a performance tool will be able to unwind stack frames, that is be able to find where the call frame for the current function is, and also be able to go up/down the call stack.